Al-Bireh: Ottoman era

 Al-Bireh, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village, called Bira al-Kubra, was a part of the nahiya ("subdistrict") of Al-Quds which was under the administration of the liwa ("district") of Al-Quds.
 It had a population of 45 households, all Muslim, and paid taxes on wheat, barley, olive trees, fruit trees, occasional revenues, beehives and/or goats; a total of 4,570 akçe.
 Half of the revenue went to a waqf.

+The Turkish traveler Evliya Çelebi visited Al-Bireh (Boreth) about 1650.
+He noted that the revenue of the village belonged to the pious foundations dedicated to the Mosque of Abraham, in Hebron.

 In the spring of 1697, Henry Maundrell noted at Al Bireh, which he called Beer, the remains of a church, which he wrote was built by Empress Helena.

 After the 1834 Arab revolt in Palestine, the Ottoman authorities conscripted many men from Al-Bireh as soldiers.
 In 1838, when Robinson visited, 60 had been taken away to be soldiers, out of a total population of 700.
 Robinson noted it as a Muslim village, el-Bireh, located in the area immediately north of Jerusalem.

 When French explorer Victor Guérin visited the village in 1863, he found it to have 800 inhabitants.

 Socin, citing an official Ottoman village list compiled around 1870, noted that Al-Bireh had a population of 399 Muslims in 142 houses, and 20 "Greeks" in 5 houses, though that population count included only men.
 It was further noted that the name meant "The cistern".
 Hartmann found that Al-Bireh had 142 houses.

 In 1883, the PEF's Survey of Western Palestine (SWP) described Bireh as a good-sized village, with "fairly well built" houses.

 In 1896, the population of Bireh was estimated to be about 1,080 persons.

 Until 1917, the city served as a political and administrative center for the Ottoman Empire.